bowen-upenn/Multi-Agent-VQA/README.md

 Unlike existing approaches, our study focuses on the system's performance without fine-tuning it on specific VQA datasets, making it more practical and robust in the open world.
 We present preliminary experimental results under zero-shot scenarios and highlight some failure cases, offering new directions for future research.

+## Disclaimer
+This repository is under development and at present, GPT-4 is the only large vision-language model that our system supports.
+Although you can find codes for other models like Gemini in this repository, they are either incomplete or haven't been thoroughly tested yet.
+In this README, you will find instructions on all the available functionalities in the paper and they should work well.

 ## TODOs
 - [ ] 1.
 Integrate [Google Gemini Pro Vision](https://console.cloud.google.com/vertex-ai/publishers/google/model-garden/gemini-pro-vision?pli=1) into our system (ongoing).
 - [ ] 2.
 Integrate [LLaVA](https://llava-vl.github.io/), [CogVLM](https://github.com/THUDM/CogVLM), and other open-sourced large vision-language models into our system, and run inference on the full testing benchmarks of several Visual Question Answering datasets.